joaotavora/sly-hello-world/README.md

 # Use this to write a [SLY][sly] contrib

-`sly-hello-world` is an external contrib for [SLY][sly] that does nothing useful in itself, but acts is a template for writing other external contribs.
+`sly-hello-world` is an external contrib for [SLY][sly] that does nothing particularly useful.
+It's just a template for writing other external contribs.

-This example makes it easy to setup a SLY extension that:
+It  makes it easier to setup a SLY extension that:

 * is completely self-contained (doesn't need to be bundled with SLY)